We comply with all relevant privacy laws, including the requirements applicable to us under the Privacy Act 1988 (Cth) and relevant State laws.

 We take reasonable steps to ensure the personal information we hold about you is accurate, complete, up-to-date, relevant and not misleading.

-If you think that any personal information we hold about you is inaccurate, you may contact the Customer Resolutions team.
+If you think that any personal information we hold about you is inaccurate, you may contact us.
 We will take reasonable steps to make sure that the information is corrected.

 We reserve the right to refuse to correct your information in some circumstances.
 If we refuse to correct any personal information about you, and we cannot reach a subsequent agreement, you may request that a note or statement regarding the correction requested be attached to the file that contains your personal information.